 The event in Rev. 20 is referred to as the “First Resurrection.”
 If there was another resurrection or rapture before the Tribulation, the event in Rev. 20 would be the Second resurrection, not the First.
 A simple word study of the word "first" in its context in Rev. 20 shows that the word clearly means first in chronological order, not "best" as some have claimed.
 It is the "first" resurrection as compared and opposed to the second resurrection and "second death" of the wicked a thousand years later following the Millennial reign of Christ (Rev 20:12-15).

 Note: the events described in Revelation 6-19 are not given in linear, sequential order.
 Read the passages and take note that the 6th Seal (6:13-14), 7th Trump (11:15-19) & 7th Vial judgment (16:17-21) all describe the same event(s), seen also at Matt.
 24:29, which ends the tribulation at Christ's coming; thus the 7 Seals, 7 Trumpets, and 7 Vials are three separate visions of the tribulation period, separated by parenthetic interludes at ch's.
 7 & 11-14.
 The 7 Seals encompass the entire 70th week of Daniel 9, the first two immediately preceding (1st Seal being the Antichrist's rise to political power, with the 2nd Seal being a world wide war that precipitates "the covenant" of Dan.
-9:27), and the 7th Seal immediately following the period, while the Trumpets and Vials occur only in the latter half of that 'week' (Rev. 11:2-3, 12:6-7,14 & 13:5), as illustrated here:
+9:27), and the 7th Seal immediately following the period, while the Trumpets and Vials occur only in the latter half of that 'week' (Rev. 11:2-3, 12:6-7,14 & 13:5), as illustrated in the below timeline, suggesting the likely relation of the Seal, Trumpet and Vial judgments to each other:

 Timeline of the Tribulation - Daniel's 70th Week